gre

 GRE Exam Topics Difficulty Levels

-Based on past trends and expert analysis, GRE exam topics can be divided into the following categories - easy, moderate and difficult.
-The following has been mentioned in the table below:
+Based on past trends and expert analysis, GRE exam topics can be divided into easy, moderate, and difficult categories, as shown in the table below:

 Verbal Reasoning